trimstray/the-practical-linux-hardening-guide/README.md

 In accordance with PCI-DSS requirements established a formal policy and supporting procedures for developing configuration standards for system components that are consistent with industry-accepted hardening standards like:

-- Center for Internet Security (CIS)
+- Center of Internet Security (CIS)
 - International Organization for Standardization (ISO)
 - SysAdmin, Audit, Network, and Security (SANS) Institute
 - National Institute of Standards and Technology (NIST)